DevBadger10/conninternet/README.md

 # Conninternet
-A game where you do stuff and connect packets.
+A game where you do stuff and connect packets!
+Even after I have finished working on this for the school project, I will continue rolling out updates.

 License (The DevBadger Open-source Modding License):